-Council has adopted a Community Gardens Policy to provide a framework for Council to consider requests from the community for a land use agreement from Council relating to publicly accessible community gardens on Council owned or managed community or operational land.
+Council considers requests from the community to create publicly accessible community gardens on Council owned or managed community (or operational) land.

 For the purpose of this policy, a community garden is defined as:

 - Open space land that is generally unused passive space

 - Used by not-for-profit (NFP) community based groups to produce flowers and/or food primarily for the consumption or enjoyment of participants